 At an undergraduate level more than 4,500 students take courses offered by the Faculty, including the common entry BESS and TSM programmes.
 Schools in the Faculty offer a range of postgraduate taught courses and have a strong commitment to the supervision of postgraduate research students.
 The Faculty has also had long and valuable educational links with Associated Colleges of Education.

 Much of our research is the work of individual scholars, but teams of researchers are supported by our interdisciplinary research institutes such as the TCIN and the Trinity Long Room Hub.
-I hope that you will find this website a useful starting point to find out more about the activities of Schools in the Faculty.
+The Trinity Research in Social Sciences (TRiSS) has a range of exciting research opportunities aimed at promoting social science research and increasing collaboration both within Trinity and beyond.
+TRiSS currently represents 14 disciplines involved in social science research across 8 different schools.

 Darryl Jones, Dean of the Faculty of Arts Humanities and Social Sciences